What is a rain barrel?

 Dimensions: Each rain barrel is approximately 22.5” diameter and 36.5” in height.
 The barrels “bow out” in the middle to a diameter of about 24”.
 Exact dimensions may vary.

-Installation: Is available for the $25 deposit.
+Installation: $25 installation fee for Ambler’s tree fund .
 Resident's supply necessary diverter as directed.

-Overflow: Once the barrel is full, excess water will flow throw back into your downspout, or the rain overflow may be directed towards a rain garden using an overflow hose.
+Overflow: Once the barrel is full, excess water flows back into your downspout, or rain overflow may be directed towards a rain garden using an overflow hose.

 Rain barrel maintenance: